1971 Major League Baseball postseason: Pittsburgh Pirates vs. San Francisco Giants

 This was the first postseason meeting between the Pirates and Giants.
-The Pirates defeated the Giants in four games to return to the World Series for the first time since 1960 (in the process denying an all-California World Series).
+The Pirates defeated the Giants in four games to return to the World Series for the first time since 1960.

 In San Francisco, the Giants took Game 1 at home, thanks to dual two-run home runs from Tito Fuentes and Willie McCovey in the fifth inning.
-In Game 2, the Pirates blew out the Giants to even the series headed to Pittsburgh, in part thanks to three home runs from Bob Robertson, who became the first hit three home runs in a single postseason game.
+In Game 2, the Pirates blew out the Giants to even the series headed to Pittsburgh, in part thanks to three home runs from Bob Robertson, who became the first to hit three home runs in a single postseason game.
 Game 3 was a pitchers duel that lasted seven and a half innings, until Richie Hebner hit a solo homer that put the Pirates in the lead for good in the bottom of the eighth, giving the Pirates the series lead.
 Game 4 was a back-and-forth slugfest that was won by the Pirates as they clinched the pennant.
+This is the fifth-most recent playoff series won by the Pirates.
 This was the first LCS to not end in a sweep, as both the ALCS and NLCS in 1969 and 1970 ended in sweeps.

-The Pirates would win their next and most recent pennant in 1979 in a sweep over their archrival in the Cincinnati Reds en route to a World Series title.
-In their next three postseason appearances, the Pirates fell in the NLCS each time.
+The Pirates would return to the NLCS the next year, but they narrowly lost to their archrival in the Cincinnati Reds in five games after being three outs away from a second straight pennant in Game 5.
+The Pirates would go on to lose in the NLCS two more times after that before finally winning the pennant again in 1979 over the Reds in a sweep en route to their most recent championship.

-The Giants wouldn’t make their next NLCS until 1987, where they lost to the St. Louis Cardinals in seven games.
-They would eventually win the pennant again in 1989 over the Chicago Cubs in five games before falling in the World Series.
+The Giants would return to the NLCS in 1987, but they lost to the St. Louis Cardinals in seven games.
+They would win the pennant again in 1989 over the Chicago Cubs in five games before falling in the World Series.

 Both teams would meet again in the Wild Card Game in 2014, which the Giants won 8–0 en route to a World Series title.